If you’re hoping to relocate, you’ll face the dilemma of what to do with your current house.

 Depending on where you live, your property tax rates will vary.
 However, property taxes typically increase as a home’s value increases.

 While it’s generally not a huge expense, marketing your property is another cost.
-To find a tenant, you may need to place an advertisement in your local newspaper, for example.
+To find a resident, you may need to place an advertisement in your local newspaper, for example.

 Some online rental aggregators, like Apartments.com or Zillow, do not charge you to list your rental on their site.
 However, they will charge a fee if you’d like to advertise on these sites.